MatrixAINetworkMan/MatrixHowTo/README.md

 # MatrixHowto
 Various how tos and base info for [Matrix Crypto Currency](https://github.com/MatrixAINetworkMan).
 Masternode, mining, exchanges, nodes and such.

-- Initiated and curated by Matrix Https://Matrix.io
+- Initiated and curated by MATRIX https://Matrix.io

 - This is a WIP, your feedback is most welcome.